 Electro Harmonix has taken a good thing with the POG and made it even better.
 As no other product even comes close to matching the sound quality and performance of this pedal, the POG 2 truly stands alone as the best guitar and bass octave pedal.
 The POG 2 handles shimmering cleans and high gain sounds flawlessly, cranking out immaculate tones with ease.
 It can handle the full range of notes all the way up the high E string on guitar down to the lowest registers of your bass.
 Without a doubt, the POG 2 is the best octave pedal on the market and a must-buy if that’s what you’re looking for.

-That concludes our Electro Harmonix POG 2 review.
-Thanks for reading.
+So that concludes our Electro Harmonix POG 2 review.

-Want to buy an Electro Harmonix POG 2?
+Click here to buy the Electro Harmonix POG 2 from Amazon.